-Pursuant to the Corporate Governance and Nominating Committee Charter, at least annually the Corporate Governance and Nominating Committee performs a review and evaluation of the proportion of female employees at the Corporation, in executive positions and on the Board and reports to the Board on the results of this review and evaluation.
+Pursuant to the charter of the Corporate Governance and Nominating Committee (the "Corporate Governance and Nominating Committee Charter"), at least annually the Corporate Governance and Nominating Committee performs a review and evaluation of the proportion of women employees at the Corporation, in executive positions and on the Board and reports to the Board on the results of this review and evaluation.

-The Board and the Corporation have not adopted targets for the number of women on the Board or in executive officer positions, as neither believe that any director nominee or executive officer should be chosen or excluded solely or largely on the basis of gender.
-In identifying and nominating candidates for election or re-election to the Board, the Corporate Governance & Nominating Committee gives consideration to the level of representation of women on the Board, and focuses on the skills, expertise and background that would complement the existing Board and anticipated contributions the chosen candidate will make to the Board.
-Similarly, the Board and management will consider the level of representation of women in executive officer positions, and make hiring decisions based on skills, abilities and suitability.
-The Board and Corporation believe that this approach fosters decisions regarding the composition of the Board and senior management team based on the best interests of the Corporation and its shareholders.
+The Board has not adopted targets for the number of women on the Board or in executive officer positions, as it believes that any director nominee or executive officer should not be chosen or excluded solely or largely on the basis of gender.
+In identifying and nominating candidates for election or re-election to the Board, the Corporate Governance and Nominating Committee gives consideration to the level of representation of women on the Board, and focuses on the skills, expertise and background that would complement the existing Board and anticipated contributions the chosen candidate will make to the Board.
+Similarly, the Board will consider the level of representation of women in executive officer positions, and make hiring decisions based on skills, abilities and suitability.
+The Board believes that this approach fosters decisions regarding the composition of the Board and senior management team based on the best interests of the Corporation and its Shareholders.